kalpanibhagya/kalpanibhagya/README.md

 ### Hi there 👋

-⚡ I’m a tech enthusiast with over 5 years of industry experience in .NET, C#, Python, Angular, JavaScript, Blazor and Machine Learning.
+⚡ I’m a tech enthusiast with industry experience in .NET, C#, Python, Angular, JavaScript, Blazor and Machine Learning.

 <p>